 Unlike the macronutrients, micronutrient deficiencies are rare.
 Zinc (Zn) deficiency has not been reported under field conditions.
 Most of the time, the soil will have enough micros to supplement any gaps in the chosen fertilizer plan.
-To present a more robust set of data, we induced Zn deficiency under controlled greenhouse studies for accurate diagnosis if the problem should arise.
+To present a more robust set of data, we induced zinc deficiency under controlled greenhouse studies for accurate diagnosis if the problem should arise.

 In NC State University trials, ornamental tobacco developed a silver cast to the leaves as the initial symptom of zinc deficiency.

 (Descriptions based on the book, Hunger Signs of Crops, 3rd Edition, edited by H.B.
 Sprague.)
-Under controlled greenhouse conditions, tobacco plants are stunted when Zn is limited.
-The middle to lower foliage of the plant develops a chlorotic leaf spot which (Fig. 1) can later turn necrotic.
+Under controlled greenhouse conditions, tobacco plants are stunted when zinc is limited.
+The middle to lower foliage of the plant develops a chlorotic leaf spot which (Figure 1) can later turn necrotic.
 These chlorotic spots can take on a metallic appearance, and will eventually become larger if the deficiency is not treated.

 Symptoms appear to be similar to when phosphorus is limited.
 Submit a tissue sample for analysis to help diagnose the problem.